tbeu/matio/README.md

 ```
 The following matio specific options for building with CMake are available.

-* `MATIO_USE_CONAN:BOOL=OFF`
-This option enables the Conan package manager to resolve the library dependencies.
-Only Conan 1.x is supported.
 * `MATIO_DEFAULT_FILE_VERSION:STRING=5`
 This option sets the default MAT file version (4,5,7.3) that will be used when writing.
 * `MATIO_EXTENDED_SPARSE:BOOL=ON`